10 Best Forex Cards in India for Students and Tourists in 2025

 Makemytrip Tripmoney Global Forex card

-TripMoney has partnered with SBM Bank India to launch a Global forex card, powered by Visa.
-You can load money in INR and spend globally in 150+ countries.
+TripMoney is a fintech arm of MakeMyTrip.
+It has partnered with SBM Bank India to launch a Global forex card, powered by Visa.
+You can load money in INR and spend it globally in 155+ countries.

 Makemytrip Tripmoney Global Forex card is best suited for Indian travelers with zero forex markup fee, lifetime free validity, and 100% digital in-app card management.